iluwatar/java-design-patterns/event-based-asynchronous/README.md

 > The Event-Based Asynchronous design pattern allows tasks to be executed in the background, notifying the main program via events when completed, thereby enhancing system efficiency and responsiveness without blocking ongoing operations.

-**Programmatic Example**
+## Programmatic Example of Event-Based Asynchronous Pattern in Java

-The Event-Based Asynchronous design pattern allows tasks to be executed in the background, notifying the main program via events when completed.
-This enhances system efficiency and responsiveness without blocking ongoing operations.
+Event-Based Asynchronous design pattern allows tasks to be executed in the background, notifying the main program via events when completed, thereby enhancing system efficiency and responsiveness without blocking ongoing operations.

 In the provided code, we have several key classes implementing this pattern: